-Nando’s is launching vegan chicken burgers in Australia.
+Nando’s has launched vegan chicken burgers in Australia.

-The Great Pretender burger—which features a pea and wheat protein patty—will initially be available in Nando’s locations across Queensland.
-In the next few months, the chain could potentially launch the new plant-based option in all of its 270 Australian locations.
+The Great Pretender burger—which features a pea and wheat protein-based patty—was initially trialed Nando’s locations across Queensland.
+The chain recently announced that the new vegan protein option is now available in all of its 270 Australian locations.

 Last year, a report by independent research company Roy Morgan revealed that 2.5 million Australians no longer eat meat.
 Hungry Jack’s—the Australian version of Burger King—serves vegan options, and Pizza Hut launched vegan cheese nationwide last year.
 Domino’s also offers a variety of plant-based options, including vegan ham, pepperoni, and sausage.

-Nando’s Australia’s head of food Mario Manabe said the chain’s new meat-free burger caters to growing demand across the country.
+At the time of the Queensland trial, Manabe said the chain’s new meat-free burger caters to growing demand across the country.
 “Our aim is to make dining at Nando’s as inclusive as possible,” he said in a statement.
 “This addition will certainly help in catering to Australia’s ever-changing eating habits.”